After-school activity: United States

-After school programs are very common today in the United States.
-The 40 largest national youth organizations today have a total membership of about 40 million youths.
-The Boys & Girls Clubs of America focus mainly on positive youth development.
-Their staff provides information, guidance, and emotional support regarding a wide range of issues that youths face in often high-risk neighborhoods.
-There are national after-school programs in place as well as national advocates for access to after-school programs, like Afterschool Alliance, but many after-school programs in the United States operate at the state level.
+After school programs are common in the United States.
 The oldest after school program in the country, the Knickerbocker Greys, was established in 1881 and is located in New York City.

-In Virginia, Beans and Rice Organization is a community economic development organization that builds assets and develops capacities in low and moderate income families through economic and educational programs.
-Beans and Rice offers afterschool programs in Pulaski and Radford, Virginia.
-Volunteers serve as mentors, tutors, and teachers.
-All volunteers receive training and close supervision from both Beans and Rice staff and experienced volunteers.
-Elementary students who participate in the Beans and Rice after school programs are given a snack, tutoring, active play opportunities, and positive role models.

 In Texas, a statewide program exists for creating after-school programs: Texas Afterschool Centers on Education, or Texas ACE.
 Texas ACE is a part of the Texas Education Agency, funded by the U.S. Department of Education's 21st Century Community Learning Centers program, which sponsors afterschool enrichment programs at under-resourced schools in the U.S.

 In California, after-school programming at the secondary level is funded primarily with 21st Century High School ASSETS (After School Safety and Enrichment for Teens) program grants.
 These grants stipulate programs must include academic, enrichment, and health and nutrition components.
 The after-school programs at California's elementary schools are predominantly funded with ASES (After-School Education & Safety) Program grants mandated when voters statewide approved California's Proposition 49 (2002).
 These grants provide for much of what the ASSETS grants provide at the secondary level, though there is an added family literacy component.
 Throughout Southern California, non-profit providers work in partnership with school districts to provide after-school programs for k-12 students.
 Typically school districts apply for the grants to fund the local after-school programs.
 Then districts either elect to manage those program internally or outsource management to a Community-based organization (CBO), Non-governmental organization (NGO) or other local non-profit provider.
 Beyond the Bell is a district run and managed after-school program offered to students in the Los Angeles Unified School District (LAUSD).
 THINK Together, California's largest non-profit provider, contracts with approximately 20 Southern California school district partners to run and manage academically oriented after-school programs at approximately 200 school sites located across Los Angeles, Orange, Riverside and San Bernardino Counties.